Omar8345/CodeGuard/README.md

   ## Introducing CodeGuard - The open-source tool to obfuscate your JavaScript or Python code

+  > ***Please note we NO LONGER support codeguard.tech domain - the current owner is unknown, we are not responsible for any damages.***

   ## How I got this inspiration?

   **Once upon a time**, I was creating an **project which does really great thing including making meetings, etc.** and this idea came in my mind: